Reporting and Follow-up Action

 A database of incident information (1972 onwards) is maintained, and can be interrogated to provide information required by the Scottish Government and to service requests from other parties.

-Details of incidents where pesticides poisoning has been shown to be the cause are forwarded to the UK regulatory body, Chemicals Regulation Directorate (CRD).
+Details of incidents where pesticides poisoning has been shown to be the cause are forwarded to the UK regulatory body, Chemicals Regulation Division (CRD).
 The data are included in annual reports on the poisoning of animals by pesticides, published by the Environmental Panel of the Advisory Committee on Pesticides.
 In addition CRD selectively request information from the WIIS database (1972 onwards) to support the ongoing approvals review process.

 Incidents involving the suspected deliberate abuse of pesticides are actively pursued by Police Scotland supported by Scottish Government Rural Payments & Inspections Division (RPID) Staff and other partner organisations, with a view to eventual prosecution.

 Information on pesticide legislation can be found on the Health & Safety Executive (HSE) website through the link in the Related Links box on the right of the screen.